mpsonntag/snippets/courses/teaching/golang.md

 otherwise a deadlock fatal error will occur!

 ### Buffered channel
-- Channels can be created with a buffer to ensure, that not too many channels will be opened.
+- Channels can be created with a buffer to ensure that not too many channels will be opened.

         ch := make(chan int, 2)
         ch <- 1